-Arbury Primary School has a strong reputation in the community and has been an full in many year groups for a number of years.
+Arbury Primary School has a strong reputation in the community and has been full in many year groups for a number of years.

 Opened in January 1956, Arbury Primary School caters for children between the ages of 4 and 11 years.
 Our older building means that we have plenty of space both indoors and outside.
 The main building has two well-equipped halls and a separate dining area.
-There are also 15 classrooms in the main building, one of which has been converted into an ICT suite.
+One of our halls is set up for sport and the other for drama productions with a stage, lighting and sound.
+There are 15 classrooms in the main building, one of which has been converted into an ICT suite.